Industry Baby: "Industry Baby (Uncensored Video)"

 Five days later, on July 28, 2021, Lil Nas X trolled fans by releasing the "uncensored" version of his "Industry Baby" music video.
 The title refers to the censoring of the naked shower dancing scene from the original.
 This version starts the same as the original, but when the shower head is shown just before the dance starts, the video appears to buffer, showing a spinning circle.
 The video stays this way for the remaining duration of the music video, never actually showing the rest of the video or uncensoring the censored scene.

+Usage in media

+The song is featured in a 2023 episode of Beavis and Butt-Head.
+It's also featured in the 2021 game Forza Horizon 5, on the in-game hip-hop radio station "Horizon Block Party".